AndomiXD/CareVet-Project/README.md

 ***

 ### ***Description***
-#### CareVet is a website in which a User can register, and add his pets, alongside their own profile; such as pictures, descriptions and such.
-The User can also book appointments for a select said vets for professional grooming of their pet.
+#### CareVet is a website in which a User can register to the website, and add his pets, and also book appointments for their pet.
+Vets can view users appointments.

 ### ***Deployed version***